Does AdWords Express Sabotage Small Business Owners Before They Even Get Started?

 - Exact Match

-Bottom line: Broad Match is the only match type all AdWords experts routinely recommend new advertisers not to use.
+Bottom line: Broad Match is the only match type that all AdWords experts routinely recommend new advertisers not to use.
 At the same time, this is the only match type that AdWords Express campaigns utilize.

 3) No Option for Negative Keywords